yashpal-2218/simplyanai/README.md

 # Simplyanai: AI Apps Collection

 A collection of AI-powered web applications designed to make life simpler and more efficient.
-This project leverages the power of artificial intelligence to automate tasks, enhance productivity, and provide creative tools for users
+This project leverages the power of artificial intelligence to automate tasks, enhance productivity, and provide creative tools for users.

 ## Features
 - **Multiple AI Applications**: Includes a variety of AI apps aimed at different use cases, from productivity tools to creative solutions.